WeeverApps/rand-injections-cli/README.md

 # Given:

-None, does not need anything else running.
+NEEDS `api-odata` and `wx-data-agent` running to see it injections.
 To see the data that you created with this tool, you can see it in DB or in a local environment urls.

 # Commands: